rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-04-legacy-htb.md

 <h2>Exploitation</h2>

-<p>To use the exploit that we found in the threat modelling and vulnerability analysis phase, we can follow the instructions found in the above link and type in:</p>
+<p>To use the exploit that we found, we can follow the instructions found in the above link and type in:</p>

 <code>use exploit/windows/smb/ms08_067_netapi</code>